 - Being a central point of contact for all staff - Confident in knowing what to do and where to go if you have concerns - Ensure records are kept up to date, safely and securely - That all staff are aware of their safeguarding responsibilities - Be the initial point of contact for external agencies in relation to safeguarding issues - Promote awareness of safeguarding in relation to the children, all staff, the governing body and parents - KCSIE has always expected schools to 'ensure [they] have appropriate filters and monitoring systems in place'.
 KCSIE 2022 adds that these systems should be 'regularly' reviewed.
-In KCSIE 2023 there are new published standards that all DSL's need to read and understand. https://www.gov.uk/guidance/meeting-digital-and-technology-standards-in-schools-and-colleges/filtering-and-monitoring-standards-for-scholls-and-colleges - Although technicians will do the technical work, decisions on what should be allowed are the responsibility of the DSL who should be aiming to keep children safe whilst being 'careful that 'over blocking' does not lead to unreasonable restrictions' (KCSIE).
-DSLs should see filtering as a strategic safeguarding tool and feel confident to get involved and be the decision maker
+In KCSIE 2024 there are new published standards that all DSL's need to read and understand 123 - 135.
+Meeting digital and technology standards in schools and colleges - Broadband internet standards for schools and colleges - Guidance - GOV.UK (www.gov.uk) - Although technicians will do the technical work, decisions on what should be allowed are the responsibility of the DSL who should be aiming to keep children safe whilst being 'careful that 'over blocking' does not lead to unreasonable restrictions' (KCSIE).
+DSLs should see filtering as a strategic safeguarding tool and feel confident to get involved and be the decision maker.